Stack Template Format

 knot stack disable-def lamp-stack

-# Re-enable a definition
+# Re-enable a template

 knot stack enable-def lamp-stack

-# Update a definition
+# Update a template

 knot stack apply lamp.toml

-# Delete a definition
+# Delete a template

 knot stack delete-def lamp-stackScripting